SAP/fundamental-styles/docs/pages/components/tile.md

 </ul>

 <br>
-The header contains a maximum of 3 lines title or a maximum of 2 lines title with 1 line subtitle.
-For 4 lines of title and an optional 1 line of subtitle use `fd-tile__header-content` that represents a header and content containers merged to one.
+The header can contain a maximum of 3 lines; all 3 lines can be used for the title or one of the lines can be used for a subtitle.
+If a 4 line title or an optional subtitle line is required, the fd-tile_header-content can be used to represent a header and will merge the content containers into one tile.

 {% capture tile-launch %}
 <h4>Launch Tile With Numeric Content and Launch Icon</h4>